 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.

 Semester one

-In your first semester, you will develop your practical programming and coding skills by creating software for engineering applications, and an introduction to the "Internet of Things".
+In your first semester, you will be introduced to robotic systems and the "Internet of Things."
+You will also develop your practical programming and coding skills by creating software for engineering applications.